 The pandemic has changed traditional commute patterns and transit systems will need to get ahead of emerging work and travel patterns to promote sustainable ridership trends.
 Remote work and hybrid work schedules are here to stay.
-According to the September 2022 Bay Area Council Survey, only 19% of the 80 employers surveyed estimate that their workforce will return to work at a frequency of five days per week by February 2023.14 Employers estimated that nearly 24% of their workforce would be fully remote post-pandemic.
+The Bay Area Council has collected bi-monthly survey data from roughly 200 employers throughout the region in partnership with the Metropolitan Transportation Commission and EMC Research since April 2021 in order to gather reopening plans and inform transit agencies and policymakers.15 According to the January 2023 Bay Area Council Survey, only 21% of the employers surveyed estimate that their workforce will return to work at a frequency of five days per week by July 2023.16 Employers estimated that nearly 24% of their workforce would be fully remote post-pandemic.
 Per the survey, over a third of employers have already reduced or plan to reduce their total office space in the Bay Area.